-Why you shouldn’t buy a really cheap kids bike
+Why you shouldn’t buy a REALLY cheap new kids bike

 "CHAIN KEEPS COMING OFF.
 I bought this bike for my 3 year old.
 After spending 2 hours assembling it we discovered that the chain kept coming off the cogs.
 (Chain comes preassembled behind the mud guard.)
 Got a replacement bike from xxx and that had exactly the same fault.
 Manager at xxx said it was probably a manufacturing fault."

 "BROKE AFTER ONE USE - After one use the back wheel jammed.
 Couldn't fix it so had to take it back.
 Tricky to explain to a 3 yr old how a bike from Santa can be taken back to the shop..."

 "My husband tried to build it but it was missing parts and the brakes did not work.
 The next day was Xmas eve so we took it to a local bike shop to see if they could sort the brakes out and find us the parts (bolts).
 They managed to correct it but told us it wasn't easy and it was very poorly designed.
 I would of taken it back but my child would of gone without his Xmas present!!!
 Saying all this he loves his pirate bike and thanks to the bike shop, it rides very well!!!!"